cambiotraining/sars-cov-2-genomics/02a-unix_intro.md

 :::exercise
 **Exploring More `ls` Flags**

-You can also use two options at the same time.

 - What does the command `ls` do when used with the `-l` option?
 - What about if you use both the `-l` and the `-h` option?
+(You can use more than one option at once).

 Some of its output is about properties that we do not cover in this lesson (such as file permissions and ownership), but the rest should be useful nevertheless.